dusk-network/dusk-blockchain/overview.md

 ## devnet-wallets

+Contains a (rather large) set of wallets for working with devnet.

 ## docs

+In here is one readme about using ELK.. elastic search thing?

 ## docs/internal

+Internal documentation on details about Zenhub workflow for Dusk project managers.

 ## docs/LICENSE

+Licences for used/modified code from btcd, golang (the compiler itself?) and moneroutils

 ## harness

 ## harness/engine

+Contains the full test harnes implementation, dusk nodes with rusk mocks, graphql and grpc endpoint, and managed simulated network between each spawned node.

 ## harness/tests

+Tests to validate the test harness mocked node, transactions per second benchmark, and simulated network.

 ## harness/tests/node

+Tests basic functionality, runs a node, makes simple queries, checks results are consistent.

 ## mocks

+Mocks for testing things that work with Event, EventHandler and EventProcessor (p2p/eventbus related?)

 ## pkg

+Just a couple of markdown documents here, standard idiomatic golang repository libraries folder.

 ## pkg/api

+Top level http API interface for accessing EventBus, RPCBus and StormDB services, internal and external messaging, and data storage.

 ## pkg/config

+Definitions, accessors and storage implementation for configuration of all systems in dusk-blockchain.

 ## pkg/config/genesis

+Specification for the genesis block data structure, a generator, and several presets for different test networks.

 ## pkg/config/samples

+Example configuration files and the default Dusk configuration file

 ## pkg/core

+Here can be found one document about the mempool high level overview.

 ## pkg/core/candidate

+Block candidate validation and protocol implementation

 ## pkg/core/chain

+Contains the Verifier, Loader and Ledger interfaces, mocks, the database store, block synchronizer implementation.

 ## pkg/core/consensus

+The interfaces and high level api's around the implementation of the SBA* consensus, with lots of mocks and tests.

 ## pkg/core/consensus/agreement

+Accumulator, the score keeper of the agreement process, and the top level protocol processing for performing a round of the consensus and agreement upon a new block and its contents.

 ## pkg/core/consensus/blockgenerator

+Top level interface and mock for the block generation process.

 ## pkg/core/consensus/blockgenerator/candidate

+The interface, implementation and mocks for constructing a candidate block from available transactions and provisioners.

 ## pkg/core/consensus/capi

+API for deploying a dusk consensus network, managing peers, rounds, members, and stakes.

 ## pkg/core/consensus/committee

+Handler for managing participation in the consensus comittee and inspecting the membership and vote status.

 ## pkg/core/consensus/header

+Structure and implementation of the common consensus message header.

 ## pkg/core/consensus/key

+A simple pair type that aggregates individual BLS keys.

 ## pkg/core/consensus/msg

+Verification of BLS signatures.

 ## pkg/core/consensus/reduction